emqx/emqx-docs/en_US/connect-emqx/javascript.md

-# MQTT JavaScript client library
+# MQTT JavaScript SDK Example

 [MQTT.js](https://www.npmjs.com/package/mqtt) is a module written in JavaScript that implements the MQTT protocol client function and can be used in browsers and Node.js environments.